 After a certain point, simple bodyweight exercises will no longer help you become stronger.
 Instead of investing in a dumbbell set or joining a gym, you can simply don weighted gear and do your normal workouts.
 You will find that moves you can normally do with ease will be much more difficult.
 The most advanced weighted vests allow you to adjust the weight of the garment, so you can increase the intensity of your workouts as you progress.

 If you prefer to lift weights, adding in a weight vest can help you increase your load without causing any harm to the body parts you are not working.
 For example, a weighted vest can help you deadlift more without hurting your grip.
 Weighted vests will also force the muscles under the clothes to work even more.
 So, if you want to increase leg strength, then consider using weighted leg wraps while doing leg lifts.

 6. Everyday Chores in your Weight Vest.

 If you think you are not ready to workout with weighted clothes, you can wear them while doing normal, everyday chores.
 This will force your body to burn more calories doing activities you would be doing anyway.
 It might make doing the dishes and taking the trash out a bit more tolerable.

-The best weighted vests can provide an effective means of building up muscle strength, burning more calories, and even providing therapeutic relief.
+Weighted vests can provide an effective means of building up muscle strength, burning more calories, and even providing therapeutic relief.
 Weighted upper body vests are a truly versatile complement to any person’s fitness program.
-By using our guide above, we know you will be able to find the best weighted vests for your needs.
+By using our guide above, we know you will be able to find the right weighted vest for your needs.
 Remember, if you buy from Amazon, you are able to try this equipment with no risk.
-Here are three take-aways we want all readers to leave with:
+Here are three takeaways we want all readers to leave with:

 - Fit is super important, so try a lot of different brands and materials until you find your perfect match.